 More likely, you’ll use a mix of tools and manual labor.
 Here’s how you pull it all together:

 Tools like Open Site Explorer will let you pull a lot of the content performance numbers.
-If you can't every datapoint, work with what you can.
+Add SEMRush to that and you have a lot of great information.
+If you can’t every datapoint, work with what you can.
 In spite of the numbers, this is more art than science.

 But data like authority numbers and revenue/conversions require logins, and you don’t want to share those on AMT or Smartsheet.
 Use Excel VLOOKUP, instead: